-Alex Cequea is the Editor in Chief of iPhone Life magazine, and an owner of Mango Life Media (publisher of iPhone Life).
+Alex is the host of The A-List with Alex Cequea, a YouTube interview series highlighting innovators who are making the world a better place.
+He's the former owner and Editor in Chief of iPhone Life magazine and Android Life magazine.
 He writes and speaks about mobile technology, personal branding, and social good at alexcequea.com and iPhonelife.com.
 His work and projects have been featured on TIME.com, Discovery Tech, NBC, ABC, Univision, and CBS.

 April 22nd is Earth Day, and I had the opportunity to interview John Shegerian, CEO of Electronic Recyclers International, the largest e-waste recycler in the United States.
 The company has the most popular recycling app on the App Store and it recently won 2011 Best of Green Award from Treehugger.com.
 My Recycle List app (Free), let’s you quickly find recycling locations in the U.S. and Canada for a great variety of products.